Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Rainbow Warriors have been underdogs by 2.5 points or more seven times this season and have covered the spread twice.

-- The Rainbow Warriors have turned the ball over 15 more times (26 total) than the Rams have forced a turnover (11) this season.
+- This year the Rainbow Warriors have turned the ball over 26 times, 15 more than the Rams' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.